chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

     - Add `implements Serializable`
       - They must be serializable due to potential binary tranfer via CORBA, RMI, etc.
     - Add `private static final long serialVersionUID = 1L;`
-      - It does not directly affect the code, but it's good practice to manually add it.
+      - It does not directly affect the code, but it's good practice to manually add it
-      - In theory any long will do, but starting with "1" is also good practice when it comes to versioning.
+      - In theory any long will do, but starting with "1" is also good practice when it comes to versioning
 - §4.2 Services
     - Packages are named after the corresponding functionality
-        - e.g. UserDto resides in package `user`
+        - e.g. `UserDto` resides in package `user`
     - Services must only be interfaces
     - Services must be annotated with `@Remote`
     - Services must NOT be serializable